How to Organize Medical Records for an Aging Parent

 Supporting Tools

-If you're not ready for a comprehensive platform, these individual tools can help with specific tasks:
+If you're not ready for a shared platform, these individual tools can help with specific tasks:

 Password Managers: Keep track of all portal logins securely (LastPass, 1Password, Bitwarden)